 Over the past several months I’ve been feeling a bit off.
 It goes in waves - one week I feel energized and excited to be doing what I love, passionate about my work and my life, and the next week I might feel anxious and (dare I say it? why is is so hard to say??) sad.

 I’ve started to question myself - “What am I doing with my life?
 Is this where I should be?
 Am I doing what I should be doing?
 Why am I not further along in life?
 Is everything going to work out?”
 You get the idea.
 One day I feel super motivated and enthusiastic about reaching goals and pursuing my dream here in LA, and the next I want to sell everything I own, pack a bag and travel Europe for six months then go live barefoot in the jungle (yes, I’ve actually planned this out).
 The truth is, the more I hear from other people, the more I realize we all do this “questioning” to some extent.
 It’s hard not to compare ourselves to other people and their journeys, but I also know there is no right or wrong way to go through life.

 That being said, it can still be difficult to deal with the surge of emotion and constant self examination.
-Here are a few things I do to cope when I’m in a funk:
+Here are a few things I do to cope and take care of my mental health::

 I hope these tips help!
 I’d love to hear your own tips on how you deal with emotional/stressful times!